Iamsouvikdutta/excel-sales-finance-analytics/README.md

 Based on the analysis, the following actions are recommended:

-- Investigate key drivers contributing to declining Gross Margin percentages.
+* Investigate factors contributing to declining gross margins despite revenue growth.
-- Optimize procurement and supply chain processes to better control COGS.
+* Optimize procurement and operational efficiencies to improve profitability.
-- Prioritize investments and expansion efforts in high-margin markets.
+* Focus investment and expansion efforts on high-margin markets and divisions.
-- Establish continuous monitoring of profitability KPIs alongside revenue metrics.
+* Strengthen customer retention strategies for high-value customer segments.
-- Conduct deeper market-level analyses to identify operational improvement opportunities.
+* Regularly monitor financial and sales KPIs to support proactive decision-making.

 ---